vxst/LAMB16/README.md

 weight, which means much less memory size and bandwidth requirement.
 It converges faster than `Adam` but slower than `LAMB`, at the same hyperparameters.

-Consider it only requires 16bit for each parameter(hence the name `LAMB16`), which means it requires `1/4` the memory size and bandwidth of `Adam` or `LAMB`, it should be faster when implemented with optimized kernels.
+Because it only requires 16bit for each parameter(hence the name `LAMB16`), which means it requires `1/4` the memory size and bandwidth of `Adam` or `LAMB`, it should be faster when implemented with optimized kernels.